Ltdicrisi/portfolio-quest/README.md

 # Portfolio Quest

 ## Description
+ This is a work in Progress and is currently NOT finished.
 A handcrafted developer portfolio that blends Dark Academia aesthetics with Art Deco flair, showcasing my transition from manufacturing to full stack development.
 This site is not just a portfolio — it's an immersive narrative experience built with React and backed by real-world architecture and full stack skills.

 ## Table of Contents
 - [Installation](#installation)